Amged-Salem/Customer-Segmentation-Analysis/README.md

-# Customer-Segmentation-Analysis
+Customer Segmentation Analysis
 Overview
 This project focuses on analyzing and segmenting customer sales data using SQL queries.
 The goal is to uncover insights from the sales_data_sample dataset by exploring key metrics such as product line performance, revenue trends over time, and deal size contributions.
-Additionally, the project introduces RFM (Recency, Frequency, Monetary) analysis, which is a widely used customer segmentation technique to help identify high-value customers and optimize marketing strategies.
+Additionally, the project introduces RFM (Recency, Frequency, Monetary) analysis, a widely used customer segmentation technique to help identify high-value customers and optimize marketing strategies.

 Dataset
 The analysis is based on the sales_data_sample dataset, which includes the following dimensions: